 Jersblad explains this approach can provide users with real tactical advantages.
 “Saab´s solutions decrease your probability of detection, giving you more time to act.
 Some customers have discovered that tanks using the Barracuda solution can afford to fire twice rather than just once before moving, as it’s so hard for the enemy to locate their position.”

-He says the current Barracuda range can be divided into three categories: platform, soldier, and force.
+He says the current range can be divided into three categories: platform, soldier, and force.

 “Platform solutions are designed for use on variety of vehicles and equipment.
 They include the Mobile Camouflage System (MCS) which protects vehicles as they manoeuvre, and the Ultra Lightweight Camouflage System (UCLAS) which can be quickly erected during rest stops.
-Soldier solutions are designed for individuals and offer protection against visual, near infrared, and thermal signal detection.
-The Special Operations Tactical Suit (SOTACS) allows soldiers to enter offensive tactical positions undetected.
-Force solutions, meanwhile, allow the concealment of entire camps through the use of multispectral protection.”
+Soldier solutions are designed for individuals and offer protection against visual, near infrared, and thermal signal detection.”

 From snow to desert

 Jersblad explains that there are solutions for all conditions.
 “We can make a uniform or mobile camouflage system for any environment in the world,” he says.
 “We change pigmentation and the properties of the material to make it blend into its surroundings, from snow to desert.”
 Armed forces using Barracuda products include countries lke USS, Brazil, United Kingdom, Canada, Germany, Norway, Denmark, Italy, and Australia.

 New methods of detection are constantly emerging, including the increased prevalence of near-flying drones and the use of hyperspectral and short wave infrared sensors.
-Barracuda is evolving to address these as well as the threats of the future.
+Saab is evolving to address these as well as the threats of the future.

 “We’re working towards using nanotechnology and this will enhance the performance and user-friendliness of our products,” says Jersblad.
 “They will be even stronger, lighter and have better camouflage performance.
 It’s a really exciting area.”